sim_ame()

 , where {v}

-) takes on.
-The average marginal effect for a continuous var
+take on.
+The average marginal effect for a

 where {x}